-Senior students who attend TAFE or other training courses may have study periods on their timetable, during these times they should get their name marked off and remain to be supervised in the library.
-They will have access to all of the library's facilities for their private study.
+Senior students who attend TAFE or other training courses may have study periods on their timetable.
+During these times they attend the library at the beginning of the Period, have their name marked off and remain in the Senior Areas to be supervised.
+They will have access to the library's resources for their private study.